veronicasyseo/finalyearproject/README.md

 ## GUI.py:
+> Update 03/09/2017: Added test option for the Hybrid method

 > Update 03/03/2017: Further improvements to matching logic.
 Can now correctly identify the item code in ≈ 98% of samples, as long as there is an ASN.

 > Update 02/21/2017: Added implementation of Wagner-Fischer algorithm, which is used for string processing.
 Improved the hybrid method (binarization).
 Improved the logic for categorizing lines.